 This post is sponsored by Gorton’s Seafood, but all opinions are my own of course!
 Thanks for supporting the amazing brands that keep The Food Charlatan chugging along.
 You can follow Gorton’s on Facebook, Pinterest, Twitter and Instagram!

-- 1 19-ounce package Gorton's Crunchy Breaded Fish Fillets
+- 1 (19-oz) package Crunchy Breaded Fish Fillets, Gorton's Brand

 - 1/2 cup Parmesan cheese, finely shredded